luis-fernandezt/Human-Development-Index-HDI-and-Income-Inequality-GINI-in-Chile/README.md

 # Human Development Index (HDI) and Income Inequality (GINI) with emphasis in Chile.
 In this repository you can find R scripts to analyze and make visualization plots about GINI coefficient and Human Development Index.
-The data is available (Feb, 2021) from  [Worldbank.org](https://data.worldbank.org/indicator/SI.POV.GINI) and [Undp.org](http://hdr.undp.org/en/data).
+The data is available (Apr, 2025) from  [Worldbank.org](https://data.worldbank.org/indicator/SI.POV.GINI) and [Undp.org](http://hdr.undp.org/en/data).

 ## GINI coefficient Index in Chile, El Salvador and Spain (1987-2022).
 [Gini.R](https://github.com/luis-fernandezt/Human-Development-Index-HDI-and-Income-Inequality-GINI-in-Chile/blob/main/Gini.R)